 So, you're looking for an apartment but don't know where to start?
 Well, we've done some of the thinking for you.
-Here's a handy checklist of things you should consider when looking for an apartment.
+Here are some handy checklists you should consider when looking for an apartment.
 Take this with you when you visit apartments, and you'll have an easy way to remember all the little details you might want to consider when looking for off-campus living arrangements.

 - Apartment Hunting